pinak2299/cgback/README.md

 ## ✨ Extra Usage

 CGBack can act as a lightweight structure‑repair tool, no coarse‑grained input required.
-Here are four handy one‑liners you can drop into your workflow:
+Here are three handy one‑liners you can drop into your workflow:

 1. Add missing hydrogen atoms: